afroisalreadyinu/miniboss/README.md

 if __name__ == "__main__":
     miniboss.cli()
 ```

+The first use of miniboss is in the call to `miniboss.group_name`, which
+specifies a name for this group of services.
+Setting the group name with
+`miniboss.group_name` is required.
+The group name is used to identify the
+services and network defined in a file; you will see it in a number of places
+such as container and network names when miniboss creates a cluster.

 A **service** is defined by subclassing `miniboss.Service` and overriding, in
 the minimal case, the fields `image` and `name`.
 The `env` field specifies the